yangningBU/edventure/README.md

 # AI Exercise Generator
 ## Setup
 Add `OPENAI_API_KEY` to `./server/.env`.
 Make sure your key [has available credits](https://platform.openai.com/settings/organization/billing/overview).
-For security purposes I excluded the contents of my actual API key as I assume you all have a valid key yourselves.
+Although it is a security no-no, I've included my own API key in this bundle so that you can run the application without issues.

 ### From Zipfile
 Nothing to do!
 Your dependencies are already bundled with the application.